quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 const selectedHijri = toHijri(selectedGregorian)
 ```

-Use the same bridge in the other direction when you need a Gregorian date for QCalendar from a native adapter timestamp:
+Use the same bridge in the other direction when you need a Gregorian date for an external system from a native adapter timestamp:

 ```ts [twoslash]
 import {